plone/training/ttw/ttw-advanced.rst

     The ``development-css`` property points at the main Less file, when compiled to CSS it is placed in the location defined by the ``production-css`` property.

-    The ``prefix`` property defines the default location to look for non prefixed files, for example if your prefix is set to ``/++theme++mytheme`` then a file like :file:`index.html` will be expected at ``/++theme++mytheme/index.html``
+    The ``prefix`` property defines the default location to look for non-prefixed files, for example if your prefix is set to ``/++theme++mytheme`` then a file like :file:`index.html` will be expected at ``/++theme++mytheme/index.html``